 You can manually configure Nginx + Apache + Mysql individually on a VPS and host your WordPress website.
 However, if you do not know what you are doing, I would highly suggest not to do it.
 You should have very good system administration skills to host it in a secure and scalable manner.

 Setting Up High-Performance WordPress on Cloud/VPS

-There are many server configurations which decide the performance and security of WordPress websites.
-When it comes to WordPress installation on a cloud, most of the people would just blindly install LAMP stack and host their WordPress websites.
+There are many server configurations that decide the performance and security of WordPress websites.
+When it comes to WordPress installation on a cloud, most people would just blindly install a LAMP stack and host their WordPress websites.
 Once the server gets hacked or if the site loads slow or if they face SEO challenges they realize that they have done something wrong in the configuration.

 Using Serverpilot, you can host multiple WordPress sites on a single server with ease.
-It acts a control panel for creating and managing WordPress and other php based applications.
-You can also manage MySQL databases, users etc..
+It acts as a control panel for creating and managing WordPress and other PHP-based applications.
+You can also manage MySQL databases, users, etc..

 Setting Up WordPress on Cloud/VPS

 Here I have explained the steps with screenshots for setting up a WordPress website using serverpilot.

 If you are using AWS ec2 servers, you will not have password-based authentication by default.
 You can this blog post for setting it up — > Setting up password authentication on ec2 servers